sagar-viradiya/sagar-viradiya/README.md

 - Your future buddy to discuss Android related things and tech in general on [Twitter](https://twitter.com/viradiya_sagar).
 - Your future life saivour :stuck_out_tongue: on [Medium](https://medium.com/@sagarviradiya).
 - Your future employee on [LinkedIn](https://www.linkedin.com/in/sagarviradiya)
-- And ofcourse GitHub you're already on (Recurssion).
+- And of course GitHub you're already on (Recurssion).

 <!--